Skip to main content

 Convenience and Discretion

 Nicotine Pouches: No device needed.
-Simply place a pouch between your gum and lip, enjoy for 20–40 minutes, and dispose.
+Simply place a pouch between your gum and lip, use for 20–40 minutes, and dispose.
 No charging, no refilling, no maintenance.
-Pouches produce zero visible vapour and minimal odour—you can use them in offices, on public transport, in restaurants, and most public spaces.
-Their discretion is unmatched.
-You can keep a can in your pocket or bag, and no one will know you're using nicotine.
+Pouches produce zero visible vapour and minimal odour, which usually makes them easier to use discreetly in offices, on public transport, in restaurants, and other shared environments where vaping would draw attention.
+Venue policies and local rules still apply.

 Vaping: Requires carrying a device, keeping it charged, and maintaining it.
 Vaping produces a visible vapour cloud that announces your activity to everyone nearby.
 The sweet smell lingers on your clothes and hands.
 You're restricted from vaping in most public indoor spaces—offices, restaurants, public transport, and shops typically prohibit it.
 Setup and filling can be fiddly, especially when traveling.
 Coils need replacing regularly, and devices sometimes leak or malfunction.